TimoEck/EZPW/README.md

 # EZPW
-Lightweight Password Generator created with Python
+Lightweight Password Generator created with Python and OOP.